 When you buy alcohol you might use your driver’s licence as ID.
 Your driver’s licence contains your name, date of birth, donor type, licence type and more.
 But all the liquor store needs to know is if you’re over 18 and to trust the source that confirms this.

-Proving your identity online has its own set of challenges.
+Proving your information online has its own set of challenges.
 Once you give an organisation your personal information, it can be hard to control or remove it.
 Each time you repeat this process of providing the same information to access different services means there is more people you need to trust to keep that information safe.

-Constantly repeating processes to verify someone’s identity also has a cost in time and money for businesses and organisations.
+Constantly repeating processes to verify someone’s information also has a cost in time and money for businesses and organisations.
 The rules around sharing information are restrictive.
 The unintended consequence of this is that it is hard to connect any of that information you’ve provide.
 When someone new needs it, they ask for it again!

-The future of identity
+The future of digital identity

-What if you could prove who you are without showing any of your personal information?
+What if you could prove you are you without showing any of your personal information?
 What if that same ‘proof’ could be used across the services you use?
 What if organisations had to ask you to see your information to give you a service rather than the other way around?

-A future where the citizen has choice and control over their personal data is complex but possible.
+A future where the citizen has choice and control over their personal information is complex but possible.
 Technology is a tool to solve these problems, not a solution itself.
 There is no one size fits all approach.
 The challenge is to find a way for many solutions to work together in a trusted way.

 What are we doing?